Oath: Chronicles of Empire and Exile: Gameplay

 In Oath, 1-6 players compete in an asymmetric game, taking upon the role of individuals who are trying to rule a fantasy land.
 One Chancellor player begins with significant control over eight Sites which are divided between three regions: the Cradle, the Provinces and the Hinterland.
 The other players start with an Exile character that can eventually become a Citizen.
 Everyone has the same major actions; they may search the deck, muster troops, trade favor and secrets (the two main currencies in the game), recover relics, campaign militarily against enemies, and travel across the board.
 Through the use of Denizen cards that can be picked up throughout the game, players are given access to unique powers.
 For games with only one or two players, the game includes an automated version of the Chancellor, the Clockwork Prince.

 Victory can be earned in several ways.
-The Chancellor, if they continue to fulfil their Oathkeeper goal throughout the game, may roll a dice three times from turn five until turn eight, increasing their chances to win each turn.
+The Chancellor, if they continue to fulfil their Oathkeeper goal throughout the game, may roll a die three times from turn five until turn eight, increasing their chances to win each turn.
 Vision cards can be picked up by Exiles which also enable victory goals, and an Exile may also attempt to usurp the Chancellor by completing the game's main goal.
 If the Chancellor wins but a Citizen has fulfilled certain conditions, the Citizen may win instead.
 Often, the game will end with a losing player forced to be a kingmaker for the other players, often decided through informal deal making and metagaming.

 Development

+The game was in development since 2018.
 Wehrle sought in the production of Oath to place narrative value as a priority, and to remove any predetermined scenarios so that every element of the game could be altered.
 His experience of second hand board games during childhood, such as Squad Leader and other Avalon Hill board games as well as HeroQuest and Chancellorsville, led him to want to design a board game that had a "more resonant echo"; he wanted each box to have a tangible history without the player destroying parts of it, as was the norm in many legacy games.
 Other inspirations for Wehrle in terms of Oath included Imperium, Barbarian, Kingdom and Empire, and Blood Royale, a role-playing game.

+In 2022, Wehrle announced that Leder Games was designing an expansion for Oath.